 SPRING/BREAK Art Show 2021

-My curation Fractured Truths is included in this year's SPRING/BREAK Art Show, HEARSAY:HERESY.
-Fractured Truths is a soft-sculpture architectural installation by Kathy Sirico that utilizes fractured reflections of light and tapestry-inspired production as a means of critiquing patriarchal modes of narrative power and one-sided truth-telling.
+My curation Fractured Truths was included in the 10th annual SPRING/BREAK Art Show 2021, HEARSAY:HERESY.
+Fractured Truths was a soft-sculpture architectural installation by Kathy Sirico that utilizes fractured reflections of light and tapestry-inspired production as a means of critiquing patriarchal modes of narrative power and one-sided truth-telling.
 In Sirico’s construction, heresy is a feminist reframe of aesthetic power, within the collective traditions of collage and textiles, highlighting the multiplicity of truths.

 Bushwood Visuals Gallery